pokeclicker/pokeclicker-wiki/data/Pokédollars/overview_description.md

 [[Oak_Items/Explosive Charge]] | 50,000 | 100,000 | 250,000 | 500,000 | 1,000,000
 [[Oak_Items/Treasure Scanner]] | 50,000 | 100,000 | 250,000 | 500,000 | 1,000,000

+#### Item Purchasing
+A large portion of in-game items are purchasable with Pokédollars, special items are listed below, please see the [[Shops]] page for a list of all available items.